Kendall Jenner Burglary: Is It Part Of A Larger Conspiracy?

 Is The Burglary Of Kendall Jenner’s Home Part Of A Larger Conspiracy?

 It’s starting to seem very unlikely that the burglary of Kendall’s Hollywood Hills home was an isolated incident.
-As Romper shares, speculation is surfacing that the Jenner theft was part of a larger conspiracy, either as a part of a rash of similar thefts in the area, or perhaps committed by the same group to have robbed Kim Kardashian at gun point, months earlier.
+As Romper shares, speculation is surfacing that the Jenner theft was part of a larger conspiracy, either as a part of a rash of similar thefts in the area, or perhaps committed by the same group to have robbed Kim Kardashian at gunpoint, months earlier.

 In October 2016, Kim Kardashian West was held at gunpoint at her Paris hotel room, while she was attending Fashion Week.
 Ms. Kardasian West later reported that the robbers escaped with jewelry worth millions of dollars, but had dropped a platinum cross, mounted with diamonds.
 The suspects were later apprehended.